srijan-paul/jam/README.md

 # Jam

-A high-performance JavaScript toolchain built from the ground up.
+A high-performance JavaScript toolchain + analyzer built from the ground up.
 **Work in progress!**

+Jam is a JavaScript parser, linter, formatter, printer and vulnerability scanner.

 ## Goals

-- Faster than (or very close to) existing tools.
+- Competitive in performance with existing tools.
-- Low memory footprint.
-- Support JS, JSX, TypeScript, and CSS out of the box.
+- Support JS, JSX, and TypeScript out of the box.
+    - And the `<script>` part of VueJS code.
+- Single, small binary.
 - Support data flow analysis and call-graphs with an accessible API.
-- API for writing linting rules in Zig.
 - Expose a capable parsing and scope resolution, such that a bundler, minifier, etc., can be built on top of it.
+- API to write lint rules with zig.
 - Custom JavaScript plugins.

 ## Roadmap